LEN returns the number of characters in a text string.

 The languages that support DBCS include Japanese, Chinese (Simplified), Chinese (Traditional), and Korean.

-- Text Required.
-The text whose length you want to find.
+Text is the text whose length you want to find.
 Spaces count as characters.

 Example 1: LEN